bkkaggle/lm-experiments/README.md

 -   save_steps
 -   saving and resuming
 -   use past
--   on the fly tokenization - wait for rust tokenizer, or just use the current one
-    -   special tokens
-    -   update other files
 -   distilgpt2
 -   named tensors - too experimental for now
 -   batch generation